Submit our quick form and get quotes now!

 Fill out the form so that we can put you in contact with certified contractors from our network

-To ensure that the driveway has a long lifespan, a proper excavation is necessary.
-It is not recommended to simply cover the existing driveway, but rather to redo it completely.
-By excavating the ground as it should be done, this gives a stronger stability to the driveway's structure, thereby reducing the risk of cracks appearing.
+To ensure that the driveway has a long service life, proper excavation is necessary.
+Professionals in the industry don't recommend simply coating the existing driveway in a new material, but rather redoing it completely.
+Excavating the ground, as it should be done, gives the driveway a stronger base, thereby reducing the risk of future cracks appearing.

-Some cracks may still occur because of changes in temperature.
-However, if the driveway is well made and well maintained, the number of cracks will remain limited.
+However, due to certain factors, some cracks may still appear because of temperature fluctuations.
+Albeit, if the driveway is well-made and well-maintained, the number of cracks will still be limited.

-Finally, much like the roof, it is best not to do such work when the weather outside is cooler.
-Ideally, the entrance paving must be redone between June and September.
+Finally, much like the roof, it is best not to do such work when the weather is cooler.
+Ideally, driveway paving should be done between June and September.

-During the cold season, if you use a snowplough, pay attention to the type of blade you use.
-Some types of blades may damage the pavement by scratching.
-Check with your contractor to find out if they have specific recommendations for you.
+During wintertime, if you use a snowplough, pay attention to the type of blade installed.
+Some types of blades may scratch the surface of your driveway and damage the pavement over time.
+Check with your contractor to know if they have specific recommendations for you.

-If you have water accumulation in your entrance, it could mean that there is a problem with the pavement, whether it is with the paver stones or the surface drainage system, which could damage your entrance in the long term.
+If you notice an accumulation of water in your driveway, it could mean that there is a problem with the pavement, whether it's with the paver stones or the surface drainage system.
+Either way, it could damage your driveway in the long term.

-Also, it is important to specify to your contractor which type of vehicle will pass on your pavement, as there is a chance this will affect the thickness of the material needed for your entryway.
+Also, it's important to mention to your contractor which type of vehicle will frequently traffic the pavement, as there's a chance this will affect the density (thickness) of the material needed for your entryway.

-Depending on the type of blade, it could damage your pavement.
 Check with your contractor to see if they have any specific maintenance recommendations to ensure the durability of your pavement.
-Last but not least, make sure the paving contract fits within legal standards.
+Last but not least, make sure the paving contract is within legal standards.